edindzabija/Expense-Tracker/README.md

 # Expense Tracking App
 The goal of this app is to get more experience with firebase and React while creating an useful app.

-> The styling is done via chakra ui.
+> The styling is done with material-ui.

 Currently the app has:
 - Authentication with email and password